 Turning Teaching Inside Out: A Pedagogy of Transformation for Community-Based Education.
-Palgrave Macmillan.
-2013.
+New York, NY: Palgrave Macmillan.

 Click here to visit the book page.

 Turned Inside Out: Reading the Russian Novel in Prison.
-Evanston, IL: Northwestern University Press, 2017.
+Evanston, IL: Northwestern University Press.

 Belcher, D. C. (2018).